tassa-yoniso-manasi-karoto/langkit/README.md

 At the moment tokens should be passed through these env variables: REPLICATE_API_TOKEN, ASSEMBLYAI_API_KEY, ELEVENLABS_API_TOKEN.

-# Extra features of this fork
+# Extra features compared to subs2srs

 ## Default encoding to OPUS / AVIF
 Use modern codecs to save storage.
 The image/audio codecs which langkit uses are state-of-the-art and are currently in active development.